 The Health Risk of Breathing in Welding Fumes

 Welding fumes are very fine particles of metal oxides, and their composition depends on the type of metal being welded.
 In addition to the general harm of welding fumes once trapped in the lungs, some metal fumes are particularly hazardous, such as nickel, chromium, and manganese.
-Exposure to welding fumes can cause Pneumonia, Metal Fume Fever, Asthma, COPD, cancer, etc. In fact, welding fumes caused cancer is one of the top 10 occupational cancers in Australia.
+Exposure to welding fumes can cause Pneumonia, Metal Fume Fever, Asthma, COPD, cancer, etc. In fact, welding fume-caused cancer is one of the top 10 occupational cancers in Australia.

 Nevertheless, welding is one of the most common activities carried out in the industry, such as in shipyards, construction, automotive, aerospace, and maintenance.
 Hence, a significant number of workers are potentially exposed to welding fumes, and effective actions are needed for their protection.